 Another Instagram find, Homegrown Phoenix is the brainchild of 2 Lauras, transplants from other parts of the US, who moved to the Phoenix area and fell in love.
 They show their pride in their designs which are spotlighted on their tees, tops, hats, and bags.
 The designs are adorable and a great way to show local pride and make a unique souvenir as well.

 I stumbled onto Celebrate Your Tribe in an Arizona bloggers group and found their shirts adorable.
 I don't like V-necks so I worked with them to make this Sweet Home Arizona shirt for me with a round neck.
 They also made an adult-sized version of one of her kids' shirts (you can see it in this Insta) just for me!

 I met Sammy Clark at the Catch Me At the Luxe event this past April, she was one of the photographers and she was absolutely adorable!
-This fall she launcher Wholesam Designs on Etsy with some fun Arizona-focused shirts, including the Zonie Apocalypse which I couldn’t help scooping up.
+This fall she launched Wholesam Designs on Etsy with some fun Arizona-focused shirts, including the Zonie Apocalypse which I couldn't help scooping up.
 In case you were wondering, a Zonie is what a Southern Californian calls a visitor from Arizona.
 They tend to swarm the region during spring break!

 Jar of Buttons

 I thank the team from Visit Tucson for this Arizona find.
 I attended an Arizona media event at Mountain Shadows Resort and they were handing out this cute saguaro pin from Jar of Buttons.
 Since then, I have bought the 3 other cactus pins and I have my eyes on some of the other Arizona collection!